 SB 375: The Sustainable Communities and Climate Protection Act of 2008 (SB 375), signed in August 2008, enhances the state's ability to reach AB 32 goals by directing the CARB to develop regional GHG emission reduction targets to be achieved from passenger vehicles by 2020 and 2035.
 Metropolitan Planning Organizations are required to adopt a Sustainable Communities Strategy (SCS), which allocates land uses in the Metropolitan Planning Organization's Regional Transportation Plan (RTP).
 On March 22, 2018, CARB adopted updated regional targets for reducing GHG emissions from 2005 levels by 2020 and 2035.
-The Santa Barbara County Association of Governments (SBCAG) was assigned targets of a 13 percent reduction in GHGs from transportation sources by 2020 and a 17 percent reduction in GHGs from transportation Surces by 2020 and a sustainable Communities Strategy (2040 RTP-SCS) demonstrated the SBCAG region would achieve its regional emissions reduction targets for the 2020 and 2035 target years.
+The Santa Barbara County Association of Governments (SBCAG) was assigned targets of a 13 percent reduction in GHGs from transportation sources by 2020 and a 17 percent reduction in GHGs from transportation sources by 2035.
+The SBCAG 2040 Regional Transportation Plan and Sustainable Communities Strategy (2040 RTP-SCS) demonstrated the SBCAG region would achieve its regional emissions reduction targets for the 2020 and 2035 target years.